 5) Make sure all “work” stations are paired with reinforcement and avoid the word work whenever you can.Some of the best classrooms and home programs I have seen have strong reinforcers at every “work” area.
 Each area has some electronic device (a computer, DVD player, or music box) as well as a separate box of toys and items kept on top of a rolling cart that can go with the student and his instructional materials to each area.
 I often tell professionals and parents to avoid the word “work” for students who have difficulty with transitions and to spend a few minutes at the beginning of each session pairing yourself and the materials with reinforcement.
 If students are not running towards the next activity or at least moving there without problem behavior, your demands are too high and/or your reinforcement is too low.

 Check out chapter 2 and 4 of my book (The Verbal Behavior Approach) for more tips on easing transitions!
-Also, I go over these techniques in more depth and so much more in my Autism ABA Help online training course for professionals and “gung-ho” parents.
-Find out more here!
+Also, you may want to sign up for my free ebook, More Talking Less Tantrums.

 One of the most exciting things that has happened since publishing my book (The Verbal Behavior Approach) in 2007, is the interest in translating my book into different languages.

 With more than 30,000 copies sold, The Verbal Behavior Approach is now available in several languages including Romanian, French, simplified and complex Chinese, Italian, Japanese and Russian.

 I never envisioned that there would be so much global interest in my work.
 Almost every day I receive FB and website messages from parents and professionals from the US and all around the world.
 It is always exciting to hear from people who have been impacted from my Facebook page, articles, blogs, YouTube clips, my online course and/or my books!